So, you’re online like you’ve never been before.

 It sounds like every vanilla seminar delivered in a beige room you’ve ever been to.
 The fact that content might be helpful is irrelevant if the messaging anesthetizes you.The fact that content might be helpful is irrelevant if the messaging anesthetizes you.
 Click To Tweet

-The key is to same the same thing in a far less predictable way.
+The key is to say the same thing in a far less predictable way.

 Try this instead: